A Riemann--Hilbert Problem Approach to Periodic Infinite Gap Hill's Operators and the Korteweg--de Vries Equation: Floquet Theory

 \section{Floquet Theory}

 In this section we review some aspects of the forward spectral theory of Hill's operators that are relevant to our discussion of the inverse spectral theory in subsequent sections.
-This review combines a combination of results from \cite{MaWi79} and \cite{LeSa75}, and all but one of the relevant proofs can be found in PN's dissertations \cite{MyDiss}.
+This review combines a combination of results from \cite{MaWi79} and \cite{LeSa75}, and all but one of the relevant proofs can be found in PN's dissertation \cite{MyDiss}.
+For details on the spectral theory of Hill?s operators also see \cite[chapter 21]{Ti58}.
 The forward spectral problem for Hill's operators can be solved by considering the behavior of solutions to Hill's equation

 { with $\lambda \in \mathbb{C}$.} We will call the parameter $\lambda$ appearing in Hill's equation the spectral parameter.
 To analyze Hill's equation, we construct the matrix fundamental solution

 where $y_i$ solve Hill's equation and $Y$ is normalized so that $Y(0,\lambda) = I$ (the $'$ indicates a partial derivative with respect to $x$).
 The large $|x|$ behavior of solutions to Hill's equation is intimately connected to the eigenvalue problem